 Nowadays, when we talk about biomass, we increasingly mean ethanol from corn, biodiesel from rapeseed, biogas from organic waste and corn, wood pellets made from sawdust, etc. – as opposed to firewood, dung, etc.

-In 2015, Germany already used nearly 2.5 million hectares of its arable land for energy crops.
-This area is equivalent to 15 percent of the 16.7 million hectares of agricultural land in Germany.
+In 2016, Germany already used nearly 2.7 million hectares of its arable land for energy crops.
+This area is equivalent to 16 percent of the 16.7 million hectares of agricultural land in Germany.
 The upper limit for bioenergy is 4 million hectares by 2020.
 Studies show that the share of bioenergy can be increased within these limits as a result of the decrease in population in the next few decades and increasing hectare yields in the agricultural sector.
-Environmental organizations, however, point out the environmental impacts of energy crops; for instance, the large increase in the cultivation of corn for use in energy production (and the problems associated with corn monocultures) is frequently associated with the plowing of valuable grassland.
+The German population is expected to shrink from just over 80 million in 2016 to below 70 million in 2050.
+Environmental organizations, however, point out the environmental impacts of energy crops.
+For example, the large increase in the cultivation of corn for use in energy production (and the problems associated with corn monocultures) is frequently associated with the plowing of valuable grassland.
 Energy crops can also have adverse effects on the quality of groundwater and cause soil erosion.
-To prevent these effects, Germany’s Renewable Energy Act (EEG) limits the amount of corn and grain eligible for special compensation.
+To prevent these effects, Germany’s Renewable Energy Act (EEG) - the main law behind the Energiewende - limits the amount of corn and grain eligible for special compensation.
 In addition, a set of incentives seeks to encourage increased use of less environmentally polluting substrates, such as material from landscape management activities and residues.

-The potential of sustainable domestic bioenergy in Germany would therefore seem to be limited to around ten percent of overall energy supply – at least at current levels of consumption – but Germany could increase those shares by reducing consumption (see 2 - A Efficiency).
+The potential of sustainable domestic bioenergy in Germany would therefore seem to be limited to around ten percent of overall energy supply – at least at current levels of consumption – but Germany could increase those shares by reducing consumption.

 Today, Germany uses biomass mainly of domestic origin.
 The challenge will be to increase biomass usage for energy without drastically increasing imports.
 Germans are already concerned about the clearing of rainforest for palm oil plantations and about conflicts with food production in developing countries.
 As the German Environmental Ministry has stated, "the expansion of biomass production for energy use [must not conflict] with food security, the right to food, and the protection of the environment and nature."
 Therefore, along with the European Renewable Energy Directive, biofuels and other liquid bioenergy carriers must satisfy strong sustainability criteria to count towards the targets for quotas and be eligible for the bonuses set forth in the Biomass Sustainability Ordinance.
 It remains unclear, however, whether strict criteria are sufficient to prevent the use of biomass for energy from increasing food prices around the world.